ManmanF/CodePractice/README.md

 # CodePractice
 This repository is used for practice purpose.
+Any code/question can be added to this repository.